(one synonym : Heliothis leucatma Meyrick, 1897)

 HELIOTHINAE , NOCTUIDAE , NOCTUOIDEA

-The Caterpillar of this species is usually dark with a pale stripe along each side.
-It has pale hairs behind the head, which distinguish it from similar species.
+The Caterpillar of this species has broad stripes of varying shades of dark green to dark brown, separated by fine white lines, and has a broad pale stripe along each side.
+The caterpillar has pale hairs behind the head, which distinguish it from similar species.
 The caterpillar is an agricultural pest on many crops, including :

 but curiously, will not attack: